 Mocks can also be used as a way of evaluating how well you are currently doing as a student not just from a quantitative POV By asking the teacher to give you their opinion on your performance, or by referring to past papers for some constructive feedback, you can gain an insight into what areas of the subject you find difficult and need some more work on.

-Whilst textbooks are an effective resource for revision, nothing helps more than actually revising with past papers.
-We become better at past paper questions every time we practise them with our tuition teacher because these questions always follow a distinct pattern.
+Whilst textbooks are an effective resource for revision, nothing helps more than actually revising with timed past papers and a closed book environment.
+We become better at exam questions every time we practise them with our tuition teacher because these questions always follow a distinct pattern.

 It's like learning to ride a bike; you fall off doing something new but eventually get better and better until it becomes second nature.
 Mock exams allow us to practise the skills that we learn in tuition and cement them into memory by consolidating tuition with past paper questions.